The Rossum Project / Papers / Calculations / Compendium

 Note that these equations follow the form described in Trajectory Following an Arc of a Circle above.

-The term is a signed quantity equivalent to the turn radius for the robot.
+equivalent to the turn radius for the robot.

 Given measurements from an encoder (odometer device), and assuming a constant rotational velocity for the wheels, we can estimate position and orientation using the following calculations